DataFire/Integrations/integrations/generated/gov_bc_ca_geocoder/README.md

 #### Input
 * input `object`
   * outputFormat **required** `string` (values: json, geojson, xhtml, kml, gml, csv, shpz): Results format.
 See <a href=https://github.com/bcgov/api-specs/blob/master/geocoder/glossary.md#outputFormat target="_blank">outputFormat</a>
-  * point **required** `string`: Example: -122.377,50.121  The point (x,y) from which the nearest site will be identified.
+  * point **required** `string`: The point (x,y) from which the nearest site will be identified.
 The coordinates must be specified in the same SRS as given by the 'outputSRS' parameter.
   * maxDistance `integer`: The maximum distance (in metres) to search from the given point.
 If not specified, the search distance is unlimited.
   * outputSRS **required** `integer` (values: 4326, 4269, 3005, 26907, 26908, 26909, 26910, 26911): The EPSG code of the spatial reference system (SRS) to use for output geometries.
 See <a href=https://github.com/bcgovapi-specs/blob/master/geocoder/glossary.md#outputSRS target="_blank">outputSRS</a>
   * maxResults `integer`: The maximum number of search results to return.